epeolatry/epeolatory_in/_posts/2021-03-10-Kala-Ghoda-by-Ashwini-Malhotra.md

 ___
 ### **My Review:**
-“Kala Ghoda: The Game of Power” is second in the Kala Ghoda Series, but it can be read as a standalone.
+*Kala Ghoda—The Game of Power* is second in the Kala Ghoda Series, but it can be read as a standalone.
 It is a crime fiction set in Bombay, India in the 1980s.

 The story revolves around a Mafia Don, Iqbal Mallick.
 He is a morally grey character, which I always enjoy reading.
 It is difficult to find many books with a well presented grey character.